 Movement – The TOP priority for AI Movement is to NOT fly off the map.
 The Second priority is to avoid ramming friendly ships.
 This, while second, is often the first priority to actually consider.
 Third in priority is to consult the Movement Priority category on the ship’s revealed AI Card, and attempt to move in a way in accordance with that guidance.
 Finally, the ship will attempt to avoid debris clouds and asteroid fields.
 If the ship has a NAV command It will attempt to adjust speed to best meet all 4 of these goals.
 Navigation does require a bit of work by the player, and it is best if you try to keep this guidance and keep the spirit of how an opponent would fly against you, with this guidance.

-Defending – The AI will only ever use ONE defense token, and you will simply reveal cards from the top of the deck until you find one that matches an available token.
+Defending – In Addition to ALWAYS using Salvo if is able to be used, the AI will only ever use ONE additional defense token, and you will simply reveal cards from the top of the deck until you find one that matches an available token.
 If there are multiple choices, (2 Redirects for example) the AI will prefer one that is sustainable, so perhaps a green redirect over an exhausted redirect.
 If both are exhausted however, the AI will permanently spend it if possible.

 Squadrons – Squadrons always target enemy squadrons first, and ships last.
 They’ll always shoot first if possible, and will shoot whoever is closest first, (keeping in mind Escort and other abilities that impact targeting).
 AI Squadrons will move as close as they can to the nearest enemy squadron, if they can engage it.
 If a squadron can NOT engage enemy squadrons in a single move, they’ll attempt to shoot, and or move to a ship matching their activating ship’s targeting priority.
 If there IS no activating ship, (Squadron phase) then they’ll just focus the closest ship.

 Commands – How to resolve each command.